Jakob-Bach/Alternative-Feature-Selection/README.md

 # Alternative Feature Selection

-This repository contains the code of two papers:
+This repository contains the code of two papers and a dissertation:

 > Bach, Jakob, and Klemens Böhm.
 "Alternative feature selection with user control"